jrleeman/TGE/content/labs/project_brainstorm.rst

 * Uses multiple disciplines we discuss (i.e. mechanical, electrical, software, etc.)
 * Solves a problem with no commercial solution or no economical commercial solution.
 * Will not cost thousands of dollars to build.
+Plan on $50-$100.
 * Does not put you or others in the path of potential harm or danger.

 Brainstorm 5 potential project ideas.
 Think about the problem and potential ways